openebs/openebs/contribute/design/1.x/cstor-operator/doc.md

 the validations done by the admission-server to restrict invalid changes made to CSPC

-1. Below are invalid changes to CSPC
+Below are validations on CSPC by admission server

-   1.1 Block devices which are already in use by same cstor pool are not allowed to use for disk replacement (or) pool expansion operations [How admission server can detect it?
-By looking at annotations on block device which were added by CSPC-Operator before populating CSPI CR].

-   1.2 Block devices which are claimed by some other CSPC (or) the third party are not allowed to use in cstor pool operations.

-2. Disk Replacement is not supported in stripe raid group(i.e Replacing a block device is not supported in stripe raid group).

-3. Only one block device should be replaced at a time in the same raid group.
+1. Not more than one block device should be replaced simultaneously in the same raid group.

-   Admission server doesn't allow two simultaneous block device replacements in the same raid group.
+2. Replacing block devices should not be already in use by the same cStor pools.

-4. When a disk in a raid group is already undergoing resilvering no other block devices are allowed to replace in the same raid group (which is undergoing resilvering) until the ongoing resilvering process is completed.
+3. Replacing another block device in the raid group is not allowed when any of the block device in the same raid group is undergoing replacement.

+4. Steps to validate whether someone(other CSPC or local PV) already claimed replacing block device

+   4.1 Verify is there any claim create for replacing block device.
+If there are
+       no claims for replacing block device jump to step 5.

+   4.2 If replacing block device was already claimed and if that claim doesn't
+       have CSPC label (or) different CSPC label(i.e block device belongs to some other CSPC) then reject replacement request.

+   4.3 If replacing block device has self CSPC label then check is that replacing
+       block device is already linked with some other block device in that same CSPC(i.e a case where users try to trigger a replace with disk that is undergoing resilvering at cStor pool side).
+If link exists reject the request else jump to step 5.

+5. Create a claim for replacing block device with annotation `openebs.io/bd-predecessor: old_block_device_name` only if claim doesn't exists.

+6. If claim already exists for replacing block device then update annotation with proper block device name(Might be a case after creating claim update to etcd got failed).

+`NOTE:`
+1. Pool expansion and disk replacement can go in parallel.

-5. Across the pool parallel block device replacements are allowed only when the block devices belong to the different raid groups.
+2. Across the pool parallel block device replacements are allowed only when the block devices belong to the different raid groups.

-`NOTE:` Pool expansion and disk replacement can go in parallel.

 Block Device Replacement Workflow: CSPC-Operator

-Work done by CStor-Operator after the user has updated the existing block device name with replacing block device name
+Work done by CStor-Operator after the user has updated the existing block device name with new block device name

 1. The CSPC-Operator will detect under which CSPC pool spec block device has been replaced[How it can detect?
-By comparing new CSPC spec changes with corresponding node CSPI spec] after identifying the changes CSPC-Operator will add annotation (openebs.io/old-block-device-name: oldBlockDeviceName) on new block device [Why?
-Annotation is required to identify the old block device and to unclaim it after completion of resilvering process] and other annotation ( openebs.io/cstor-pool-day-2-ops: true) on old block device [Why? this annotation will be helpful not to allow the users to use old block device for different pool operations until resilvering is completed].
-After adding annotation successfuly CSPC-Operator will update the corresponding node CSPI with new block device changes.
+By comparing new CSPC spec changes with corresponding node CSPI spec] after identifying the changes CSPC-Operator will update the corresponding raid group of CSPI with replacing block device changes.

 Work done by CSPI-Mgmt after CSPC-Operator replaces block device name in CSPI spec